casbern/rem-waste-project/README.md

 The goal was to improve the user experience and visual design while maintaining all functionality, ensuring responsiveness across desktop and mobile devices.

 ## Approach
-The orginal page featured a dark-themed design with a meanless card container imagery to ilustrate the sizes of the skips.
 My redesign took a cleaner, more user-friendly approach with:

 * A lighter color scheme for better readability
 * Simple, intuitive images to represent skip sizes
 * Clear visual hierarchy of information
 * Improved spacing and layout
-* Better feature descriptions for each skip option
+* Descriptions for each skip option

 ### Responsive Design Approach
-The redesign was built with a mobile-first approach:
+The redesign was built with a mobile-first approach using:

 * Flexbox layout that adjusts based on screen size
 * Appropriate spacing that scales with viewport width